 10.12 Cash Out.
-If a permanent employee leaves the Department after ten (10) years of continuous service, the employee shall receive payment for 50 percent of the employee's allowable sick leave accumulation.
-After 15 years of continuous service the employee shall receive payment for 62.5 percent and after 20 years of continuous service payment for 75 percent of the employee's sick leave accumulation.
-After 25 years of continuous service the employee shall receive payment for 87.5 percent of the employee's sick leave accumulation.
+Depending on the member's hire date, the sick cash out will be dictated by the chart below.
+If the member was hired after 07/01/88 but before the ratification of the 2016-2019 CBA the sick leave cash out will be the following.
+If a permanent employee leaves the Department after ten (10) years of continuous service, the employee shall receive payment for 50 percent of the employee's allowable sick leave accumulation up to 1,250 hours.
+After 15 years of continuous service the employee shall receive payment for 62.5 percent and after 20 years of continuous service payment for 75 percent of the employee's sick leave accumulation up to 1,250 hours.
+After 25 years of continuous service the employee shall receive payment for 87.5 percent of the employee's sick leave accumulation up to 1,250 hours.
 In all circumstances prior to 30 years of continuous service, payment for sick leave will be computed at the employee's base salary rate plus longevity.
-After 30 years of continuous service, payment shall be increased to 100 percent of the employee's sick leave accumulation at the employee's regular rate of pay.
+After 30 years of continuous service, payment shall be increased to 100 percent of the employee's sick leave accumulation at the employee's regular rate of pay up to 1,250 hours.
 Regular rate of pay is defined as the rate of pay an employee would receive if he/she was actually working a shift and includes the following: base pay, step increases, longevity, shift differential, and Assignment Differential Pay.